richgel999/ufo_data/bin/anon_pdf.md

 **(PUBLIC DOMAIN)** - 1990 — Sgt.
 Dan Sherman, while working on an NSA project with a USAF ELINT cover, claims he is told that there is another level of secrecy above Special Access Program for certain projects.
 He claims certain black SAPs are actually covers for “alien” projects known as Level 1; grey projects; grey matter or slant missions.
 He is told within grey projects there is as expected need-to-know inside that.

 Sherman is told by a Cpt.
-White that he is only aware of one being Project Preserve Destiny, to establish intuitive communications with NHI.
+White that he is only aware of one being **Project Preserve Destiny**, to establish intuitive communications with NHI.
 But he assumes there are other grey projects.

 Sherman states he is taken to a facility a half an hour from Fort Meade, MD, but that his transportation is blacked out and he is never told exactly where it is.
 He then claims he is “taught” intcomm in classes that consisted of listening to tones and trying to repeat them by mentally humming them (not verbal).